Worldwide, tourism supports 10% of all jobs - 319 million.

 Jobs give people income and improved standards of living through food, shelter, goods and services.
 Yet by 2019, more than 212 million people will be unemployed, up from the 201 million in 2015, as global economy growth slows, widening inequalities and turbulence, especially in areas such as Sub-Saharan Africa and South Asia which account for three quarters of the world’s vulnerable employment.
 (ILO, 2015).
-At the same time, tourism provides 292 million (2016) or 1 in 10 of all jobs in the world (WTTC, 2016).
+At the same time, tourism supports 319 million or 1 in 10 of all jobs in the world (WTTC, 2019).

 For this reason, Goal 8 of the UN 17 Global Goals of the 2030 Agenda for Sustainable Development is:

 SDG #8 "Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.”